 As associate dean, he oversees many elements of the operation of the School of Music and represents the School to the broader campus community.
 He has attended numerous regional and national conferences of ACDA, NCCO, and NASM and has worked with curriculum and accreditation, assessment, admissions, advising, faculty development and assignment, and has consulted on various matters of tenure and promotion.

-The Stetson University Women's Chorale under his direction has premiered many of his compositions and arrangements, including settings for the Stetson Christmas Candlelight Concert series, and What if I a-Walking Went, which was performed at an ACDA Southern Division Conference.
+The Stetson University Chorale under his direction has premiered many of his compositions and arrangements, including settings for the Stetson Christmas Candlelight Concert series, and What if I a-Walking Went, which was performed at an ACDA Southern Division Conference.
 His choirs have appeared at FMEA, twice at the Florida ACDA conference and twice at the ACDA Southern Division Conferences.
-Under his direction, the Stetson University Women's Chorale released an album entitled Life's Loveliness (available on iTunes), and the Concert Choir released an album entitled A Candlelight Tradition (available on iTunes), both on the Clear Note label.
+Under his direction, the Stetson University Chorale released an album entitled Life's Loveliness (available on iTunes), and the Concert Choir released an album entitled A Candlelight Tradition (available on iTunes), both on the Clear Note label.
 Both recording projects contain compositions by Larson.

 His compositions, arrangements and orchestrations have been performed by high school, collegiate, community and church ensembles across the country.
 His published works appear with Santa Barbara Music under the Jo-Michael Scheibe series, with Hinshaw Music and under the Lorenz label.
-He recently completed an orchestration commission for Salvator natus est, published by Hinshaw Music.
+He completed an orchestration commission for Salvator natus est, published by Hinshaw Music.

 In Utah, he conducted the Madrigal Singers at Logan High School, the BYU women's chorus and the Wasatch Chorale.
-As a pianist he has accompanied soloists and choruses at USU and Stetson University.
+As a pianist, he has accompanied soloists and choruses at USU and Stetson University.
 He has been a church organist since age 12.
 Larson cataloged over 5,000 choral works as the University of Illinois' choral librarian.
 His dissertation pioneered research on the choral music of Eric Whitacre and was nominated for the Julius Hereford national prize for dissertations in musicology.
 It has been referenced in numerous other papers on the composer, including graduate and undergraduate research.

 A native of Richmond, Utah, Larson sang with his parents and six siblings across the U.S. After living two years in Eastern Europe and serving as a professional interpreter/translator in Romanian, he sang as tenor soloist and chorus member with the USU Chamber Singers under the Howard Choral Scholarship, and with the BYU Singers in numerous recording sessions and television broadcasts, including premier recordings of Eric Whitacre's choral music, in addition to numerous concerts across the United States, the UK, Israel and Jordan.
 He has sung in many solo and chamber recitals at Stetson University, and he sang two seasons with the professional early music ensemble Musica Reservata.
 He was a soloist with the University of Illinois Chorale, and he has sung the roles of Neville Craven in The Secret Garden, Ivan Stepanovich in the Russian Opera The Music Shop and various other musical theater roles.
 He most recently studied voice with Barrington Coleman and Arden Hopkin.
-His formative vo cal instruction was carried out by Cynthia Dewey and Marta Rigby.
-He has been a guest chorister four times with the Mormon Tabernacle Choir.
+His formative vocal instruction was carried out by Cynthia Dewey and Marta Rigby.
+He has been a guest chorister four times with the Tabernacle Choir at Temple Square.

 He served two seasons as an artist faculty member at the New York State Summer School of the Arts.
 He has taught voice at Parkland College in Illinois and for the USU extension program.
-His voice studio at Stetson University produced singers who performed leading operatic roles in the Stetson Opera Theatre, won local competitions and who have completed doctorates in vocal performance.
+His voice studio at Stetson University produced singers who performed leading operatic roles in the Stetson Opera Theatre, won local competitions and who have completed graduate work in vocal performance.

 - Conducting pedagogy